riconaranjo/Personal-Reflection-Framework/README.md

 	- General thoughts?
 3. What went well this week?
 	- Why?
-4. What could have gone better?
+4. What could use improvement?
 	- What could you have done instead?
 5. What tasks do I need to get done this week?
 	- Prioritize these tasks.